celery/celery/docs/userguide/application.rst

     :local:
     :depth: 1

-The Celery library must instantiated before use, and this instance is called the application.
+The Celery library must be instantiated before use, this instance is called an application (or *app* for short).

 The application is thread-safe so that multiple Celery applications with different configuration, components and tasks can co-exist in the